About AmEliz

 A note on the name

-AmEliz takes its name from my two daughters, Amelia and Elizabeth, whose names are held inside the brand.
-The diamond mark itself is an "A" intersected with a rotated "e" the same two letters, hidden in plain sight.
+AmEliz takes its name from my two daughters, Amelia and Elizabeth.
+Their names are held inside the brand.
+The diamond mark itself is an "A" intersected with a rotated "e".

 The practice carries their names because the work it does is, in the end, about leaving organisations stronger than I found them.
 That's what I want to teach the next generation.
 And it starts at home.